Philosophy

 At Rabata we work to build a better society through the educational and spiritual development of women by women, amplifying the female voice in scholarship and publishing, and graduating teachers and religious leaders ready to serve their communities

+Spiritual ties are strung through shared experiences, laughter, tears, good times, and hard times.
+They are tightened through efforts of worship together, efforts to make change together, efforts to help and support one another.
+Spiritual ties are the ties, which, when tied, cannot be unknotted.
+The rabat is tight and permanent.
 Spiritual upbringing is a lost art.
 It is the reaching into the heart and mind of a student and setting her aright.
 It is the raising of a student to new spiritual heights, and the guiding of a student to a true and deep tawba (repentance).
 It is placing a mirror in front of that student, and gently helping her see her real self, and the self she needs to be.
 Spiritual upbringing is the way of our Prophet ﷺ, as evidenced by his interaction with his companions, and the historical tradition of our faith.

+Spiritual upbringing is a rabṭ between teacher and student.
+It is the connection that seeks taqwā, patience, asceticism (leaving of the nafs) and growth.
 While scholarship is gender-free, there is something to be said for perspective.
 There are women who have worked tirelessly to bring the female voice to Islamic scholarship in this century.
 Here we attempt to provide access to this voice.
 We also interact with well-known scholarship and attempt to discuss issues of Islamic sciences in general and in specific as they are applied to the female experience.
 We stand in rābiṭa; ready to access and contribute to the world of Islamic scholarship.

 Narrative Story

 Muslim women historically have been a vital part of the foundation of Islamic scholarship, leadership, and community care.
 Today, Rabata provides a platform for the rising tide of Muslim women becoming scholars, community leaders, and positive cultural change agents.
 Through online classes, literature, and spiritual mentorship, women are finding HOPE once again.
 Muslim women are raising their voices and amplifying their power across six continents as they live in the shelter of one another and uplift ourselves and the next generation.
-Each woman brings with her a unique ability to be the needed change through education, tarbiyah, and community.
+Each woman brings with her a unique ability to be the needed change through education, tarbiya, and community.

 Thank You